Some people believe in starting to collect Social Security as early as possible, which is generally at age 62.

 What’s more likely is that you’ll live a lot longer than 62.

-According to the Social Security Administration (SSA), the average woman reaching the age of 65 today will live until nearly 87.
+According to the Social Security Administration (SSA), the average woman reaching the age of 65 today will live until about age 87.
 The average man who is 65 today can expect to live until about 84.

 One way to help ensure you don’t run out of money before then is to postpone claiming your Social Security retirement benefits.
 There are advantages to waiting as late as age 70.

 While waiting until 70 isn’t for everyone, following are some reasons that claiming sooner than later can be a bad idea.

 1. Claiming early reduces your benefit

 Some people think that taking Social Security at age 62 means more years and thus more money overall.
 That’s not necessarily true.